Soft Tournament Equilibrium: The Soft Tournament Equilibrium (STE) Framework

+This term is primarily useful in synthetic experiments, or in settings where repeated evaluation provides empirical membership labels.
+For the pairwise probabilities $\Pp_\theta(a\succ b\mid x)$, standard calibration tools such as temperature scaling and reliability diagrams can be applied on held-out comparison data \citep{Guo2017}.

-After training, we can compute the marginal probabilistic tournament matrix $P \in [0, 1]^{n \times n}$.
-The entries of this matrix are the win probabilities averaged over a specific evaluation distribution $Q$ over the context space $\mathcal{X}$:
+After training, we compute the marginal probabilistic tournament matrix $P \in [0,1]^{n\times n}$ by averaging over the evaluation distribution $Q$:

 In practice, this expectation is approximated by Monte Carlo sampling from $Q$.
-The distribution $Q$ is a crucial hyperparameter of the evaluation, as it defines the arena in which the agents are being compared.
-Different choices of $Q$ can lead to different tournament structures and different cores.
+The distribution $Q$ is a substantive part of the evaluation design: changing $Q$ changes the arena and can change the resulting core.